iefdev/junkyard/Linux/shasum.md

 This is just a _dirty hack_ to get "shasum" onboard my Linux machine(s).
 Linux have "shaNNNsum", so as a wrapper &/or to use with other scripts as a layer.

-It doesn't bring all options, but the 3 options are:
+It doesn't bring all options, but the 2 options are:

 |                   |                                 |
 | :---------------- | :------------------------------ |
 | `-a, --algorithm` | 1 (default), 224, 256, 384, 512 |
 | `-s, --status`    | OS X has an xtra `-s`           |

-Besides that, use it as normal.
+Besides that, whithout options...
+Use it as a normal `sha1sum` which is the default mode.